Date of Degree

 Copyright 2010 Jesse Schlotterbeck

 Schlotterbeck, Jesse Keith.
-"The popular musical biopic in the post-studio era: four approaches to an overlooked film genre." dissertation, University of Iowa, 2010.
+"The popular musical biopic in the post-studio era: four approaches to an overlooked film genre."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.